visit-dav/visit/src/doc/dev_manual/test_suite.rst

 While there may be many instances of ``TestFOA()`` (many ways a given bit of logic can fail) with the same ``name`` argument in a given sequence of logic for a single test outcome, they can be differentiated by a unique *tag* (typically the ``LINE()`` method identifing the line number.
 However, there should be only a single ``TestPOA()`` (the one way a given bit of logic can succeed) instance with the same name for the associated test outcome.

-As VisIt_ testing has evolved over the past twenty years, understanding and improving productivity related to test design has not been a priority.
+As VisIt_ testing has evolved, understanding and improving productivity related to test design has not been a priority.
 As a result, there are likely far more image test results than are truly needed to fully vet all of VisIt_'s plotting features.
 Or, image tests are used unecessarily to confirm non-visual behavior like that a given database reader is working.
 Some text tests are better handled as ``TestValueXX()`` tests and other text tests often contain 90% *noise* text unrelated to the functionality being tested.